-The Council's Code of Corporate Governance is based on seven core principles: -
+The Council's Code of Corporate Governance is based on the CIPFA/SOLACE framework.
+The framework "Delivering Good Governance in Local Government" sets out seven core principles of good governance, these are:

-- A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law; - B. Ensuring openness and comprehensive stakeholder engagement; - C. Defining outcomes in terms of sustainable economic, social, and environmental benefits; - D. Determining the interventions necessary to optimise the achievement of the intended outcomes; - E. Developing the County Council's capacity, including the capability of its leadership and the individuals within it: - F. Managing risks and performance through robust internal control and strong public financial management; and - G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability.
+- A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law: - B. Ensuring openness and comprehensive stakeholder engagement; - C. Defining outcomes in terms of sustainable economic, social, and environmental benefits: - D. Determining the interventions necessary to optimise the achievement of the intended outcomes; - E. Developing the County Council's capacity, including the capability of its leadership and the individuals within it; - F. Managing risks and performance through robust internal control and strong public financial management; and - G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability.